ivy-net/otofu-modules/README.md

 ## Module list

 - backend - vm for the backend
+- dns_zone - dns zone in GCP
+- lb - Load Balancer for Backend
-- network - GCP network (for backend)
+- network - a GCP network (for backend)

 # Repository Technical info